 Everyone appreciates an open terrarium, or as I like to call them – bowls of plants.

 Just kidding.
 They may not be a terrarium in the truest sense of the word, but there’s still a place in my home for interesting collections of plants, curated in beautiful containers.

 Generally speaking, open terrariums are much simpler than a functional closed terrarium – making them a versatile choice for the home.

 That being said, they do have their own unique requirements.
 If you plant your succulents like you do your ferns, you’re going to have a problem.

 So, in this article you’ll learn when to plant an open terrarium vs a closed terrarium.
 Which plants to choose, and how ultimately to build and care for your open terrarium.

 Why Make an Open Terrarium?

 Open terrariums are popular, and for good reason.

 They’re a great way for people to get started with terrariums, and I’m 100% behind that.
-You still get all the experience of planting and building a terrarium, but you don’t have to deal with many of the factors that can easily kill a terrarium.
+You still get all the experience of planting and building a terrarium, but you don’t have to deal with many of the factors that can easily take down a terrarium.

 They’re often more ornamental than horticultural, but they come with plenty of direct advantages: